 Pop them in the toaster, and the outside turns delicately crisp while the inside stays tender and moist.
 They're divine with a dollop of jam.

-These golden-topped gems will disappear fast, but any unlikely leftover rolls also freeze and re-thaw well for future meals.
+These golden vegan dinner rolls will disappear fast, but any unlikely leftover rolls also freeze and re-thaw well for future meals.

-Isn't it nice to know you can have a more nutritious holiday dinner but don't have to miss out on these gorgeous babies?
+Isn't it nice to know you can have a more nutritious holiday dinner but don't have to miss out on these gorgeous gems?

-- 3 TB raw honey or maple syrup
+- 3 TB vegan honey or maple syrup

 - 3 TB raw cashews